helix-editor/helix/book/src/keymap.md

 ## Picker

 Keys to use within picker.
 Remapping currently not supported.
+See the documentation page on [pickers](./pickers.md) for more info.

 | Key                          | Description                                                |
 | -----                        | -------------                                              |